artefactory/xhec-mlops-crashcourse-2024/lessons/02-model-deployment/README.md

 * 2.1 - Create a `pydantic` model that specifies the output of your API.

-    >*Do you expect a single value or a list of values*
+    >*Do you expect a single value or a list of values?*

-    >*What are the names of the input variables?*
+    >*What are the names of the output variables?*

-    >*What are the types of the input variables?
+    >*What are the types of the output variables?
 Are there any important constraints?*

 #### 3 - It is time to populate the `web_service/main.py` file with your app

 * 3.1 - Create an `app` using `FastAPI` and a home page for your app.

-    > *Think of specifying and displaying useful informatio, such as a title, a description, the app and model versions, etc.*
+    > *Consider specifying and displaying useful information, such as a title, a description, the app and model versions, etc.*

     > *N.B.
 It is a good practice to put the configuration of your app inside a config file.
 We have provided an example in `web_service/app_config.py`